[(1) Planning permission granted by a neighbourhood development order may be granted—

 (b) provision specifying the period within which applications must be made to a local planning authority for the approval of the authority of any matter specified in the order.

-(3) Regulations may make provision entitling a parish council in prescribed circumstances to require any application for approval
+(3) Regulations may make provision entitling a parish council in prescribed circumstances

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.